Michage024/Guess-The-Number/README.md

 # Guess The Number

 ### User Experience
 "Guess the Number" is a simple text-based game where the player has to guess a randomly generated number between 1 and 7.
-The game provides feedback whether the guess is too high, too low, or correct.
+The game provides feedback whether the guess is too high, too low, invalid due to an out of range number entered, invalid due to a repeated wrong number entered or correct.
 The player has a maximum of 5 attempts to guess the number correctly.
 After the game ends, the player is given the option to play again.

+### How to Run

+User needs to ensure that they have Python 3.x installed on their device.

+Save the provided code in a file named run.py.

+Open a terminal or command prompt.

+Navigate to the directory where run.py is located.

+Run the game using the following command:

+python run.py

 ### User Functions Steps:
-User need to us the following link: https://mack-numbers-4a640df74046.herokuapp.com/

 If User enters a number that is below the correct 'number_to_guess', it prints 'Too low!' and promts User to enter a different number.